Action Plan Templates: 12 Ready-to-Use Formats for Business, Projects, and Personal Goals

 Should each task have a single owner?

 Yes, always.
-Assigning a task to 'the marketing team' instead of 'Sarah Chen' eliminates accountability.
+Assigning a task to "the marketing team" instead of "Sarah Chen" eliminates accountability.
 The owner does not need to complete the task alone, but they are responsible for ensuring it gets done.
 This is the single most important execution principle.